JAZZ SPECTRUM vocal quartet +

 performance was July 20, 2014 at Kracklauer Park in Mundelein.
 It was a fitting site, since Jazz Spectrum's first performance

-performance was a Kracklauer concert in 1994!
+was a Kracklauer concert in 1994!
 We will all miss Peggy's outstanding solo voice and on stage enthusiasm.
+We were so

-We were so fortunate to have found someone to step into Peggy's shoes because they are very big shoes.
-Singing lead in a
+fortunate to have found someone to step into Peggy's shoes because they are very big shoes.
+Singing lead in a quartet carries

-quartet carries heavy responsibilities and we're confident that Jan Salvadorini fits the bill.
-Jan is a vocal major from the
+heavy responsibilities and we're confident that Jan Salvadorini fits the bill.
+Jan is a vocal major from the University of Illinois

 and has had much experience with ensemble singing and musical theater.
 Thanks to Peggy for working with Jan on the